shelbybachman/grocery-list-generator/README.md

-# grocery list generator
+This repository contains materials for for my final project from Stanford's 2021 [Code in Place](https://codeinplace.stanford.edu/) course.

+### project overview
-this repository contains code for **shelby's code in place 2021 final project**.  it is a python program which creates a formatted grocery list based on user input in the console.
+For project, I created a python program that generates a formatted grocery list based on user input in the console.<br>

-you can view a demo of the grocery list generator [here](https://youtu.be/T3yRK3ouw7g).
+You can view a demo of the grocery list generator [here](https://youtu.be/T3yRK3ouw7g).

 ### dependencies